Hi everyone, we will be talking about Redis.

 - EXPIRE key minutes

-- The command sets expire time(unit is minute) for the existing key.
+- The command sets expiration time(unit is minute) for the existing key.

 - RENAME oldName newName